Best Marijuana Stocks to Buy: Cannabis Stocks for Investing

 Like many of the larger marijuana stocks, Cresco is expanding its business through both organic and acquisitive growth.

 In 2023, the company added 16 stores across Florida and Pennsylvania, two states where medical marijuana use is legal.
-In 2024, the company is focusing its efforts on Ohio, where voters last fall legalized recreational marijuana.
+In 2024, the company focused its efforts on Ohio, where voters legalized recreational marijuana in November 2023.

-Cresco is one of Wall Street's favorite marijuana stocks.
-Of the eight analysts following the stock, six give it a Strong Buy and two have it at Buy.
+Cresco remains one of Wall Street's favorite marijuana stocks.
+Of the eight analysts who follow the stock, two give it a Strong Buy and five have it at Buy.

 Curaleaf Holdings